codyhoag/liferay-docs/devGuide/en/chapters/07-using-liferay-frameworks.markdown

 song's status to *in trash*.

-Next, the asset's visibility is updated so a user can no longer view the entry in its original UI by calling:
+Next, the asset's visibility is updated so a user can no longer view the entry outside of the Recycle Bin.
+Its visibility is deactivated by calling:

     `assetEntryLocalService.updateVisible(Song.class.getName(), song.getSongId(), false);`